AlexGustafsson/homebridge-wol/README.md

 ### Turn your computer on and off through Siri
 ***

-> Hey you!
-Yes you!
-Would you like to help test the new version of homebridge-wol to ensure stability?
-Your help is needed.
-Head over [here](https://github.com/AlexGustafsson/homebridge-wol/issues/13) to start.
-Thank you!
+> This is a friendly reminder that you're currently viewing a legacy branch.
+To get in all the new features, head over [here](https://github.com/AlexGustafsson/homebridge-wol).

 ### Setting up